Playing Rules

 1. Players can compete on one men’s or women’s team, regardless of league or division classification, and one co-ed team.

-2. Each men’s and women’s team consists of seven (7) players.
-A team must have five (5) players to begin a game.
-Four players constitutes a default.
-Three or fewer players signed-in at game time will result in a forfeit.
+2. Each men’s and women’s team consists of nine (9) players.
+A team must have seven (7) players to begin a game.
+Six players constitutes a default.
+Five or fewer players signed-in at game time will result in a forfeit.

-A. At no time may the number of players on a team fall below five (5).
+A. At no time may the number of players on a team fall below seven (7).

 3. Unlimited substitutions are permitted.
 The referee must be notified before a substitution can occur.
 Players entering and leaving the field must do so at the halfway line.
 Substitutions may occur on a goal kick, after a goal, at half time, after an injury, after a caution, and during your own corner kick and throw-in.
 Any player ejected from the game may not be replaced.